shimondoodkin/node-inflow/README.md

 ### function flow(shared,steps[,debug])

-calls one step function after an other.
+calls each step functions one after an other.

-also available inside each function:
+also available inside the called function:
     this.args //arguments of previusly called next function

 (advanced staff:) you may push a next step into the end of steps array: